vladndd/projet_java/readme.md

   - getCombatPower(): Gets the combat power of the warrior.
   - getSpecificAttribute(): Gets the combat power attribute.
   - specificDamage(): Gets the combat power value as specific damage.
+  - getCharacterType(): Gets the type of the character.

 ## Assassin